yasirkula/UnityNativeCamera/Plugins/NativeCamera/README.txt

 - insert "-framework MobileCoreServices -framework ImageIO" to the "Other Linker Flags" of Unity-iPhone Target (and UnityFramework Target on Unity 2019.3 or newer)

 3. FAQ
-- Can't use the camera, it says "Can't find ContentProvider, camera is inaccessible!" in Logcat After building your project, verify that NativeCamera's "<provider ... />" tag is inserted in-between the "<application>...</application>" tags of PROJECT_PATH/Temp/StagingArea/AndroidManifest.xml.
-If not, please contact me.

 - Can't use the camera, it says "java.lang.ClassNotFoundException: com.yasirkula.unity.NativeCamera" in Logcat If you are sure that your plugin is up-to-date, then enable "Custom Proguard File" option from Player Settings and add the following line to that file: -keep class com.yasirkula.unity.* { *; }